 Odeh, A., Bruce, T. J., Krenn, D. R., & Ran, S. (2017).
 A broader perspective on subtle discrimination interventions.
 Industrial and Organizational Psychology: Perspectives on Science and Practice, 10, 118-123.

 Baltes, B.B., Wynne, K., Sirabionian, M., Krenn, D.R., & De Lange, A (2014).
 Future time perspective, regulatory focus, and Selection, optimization and compensation: Testing a longitudinal model.
 Journal of Organizational Behavior, 35, 1120-1133.

-Baltes, B. B., & Krenn, D. R., (in press).
+Baltes, B. B., & Krenn, D. R., (2017).
 Flexible work schedules, In S. G. Rogelberg (Ed.), The SAGE Encyclopedia of Industrial and Organizational Psychology, 2nd edition.
 Sage Publications.

 PSY 1010- Introduction to Psychology